NetApp/trident/README.md

 ## Troubleshooting

+* You can enable the debug mode for Trident and Trident launcher by passing the `-d` flag to the installer script: `./install_trident.sh -d -n trident`.
+* The [Uninstall Script](#uninstall-script) can help with cleaning up the state after a failed run.
 * If Trident launcher fails during install, you should inspect the logs via `kubectl logs trident-launcher`.
 The log may prompt you to inspect the logs for the trident-ephemeral pod or take other corrective measures.